Inflation in Serbia

 Serbia - Inflation

-According to the Statistical Office of the Republic of Serbia, consumer prices rose 0.4% over the prior month in March, down from the 0.7% increase logged in February.
-The uptick was chiefly driven by a surge in prices for food and non-alcoholic beverages and transport, whereas lower prices for clothing and footwear partly offset the rise.
+According to the Statistical Office of the Republic of Serbia, consumer prices fell 0.2% over the prior month in July, following the 0.3% dip in prices in June.
+The decline was driven by a fall in prices of food and non-alcoholic beverages; transport; and clothing and footwear.

-FocusEconomics Consensus Forecast panelists expect inflation to average 2.3% in 2019, which is down 0.1 percentage points from last month’s forecast, and to average 2.7% in 2020.
+FocusEconomics Consensus Forecast panelists expect inflation to average 2.4% in 2019, which is unchanged from last month’s forecast, and to average 2.5% in 2020.

 Serbia - Inflation Data